 Let them smash the avocados.
 Guacamole is perfect when it’s a little chunky.
 Your kids might enjoy squeezing the lime juice into a bowl, too.
-Here’s a few other tools that might help make it memorable.
+Here are some fun kids cooking tools to make kitchen time more memorable.

 Can I Buy Store Bought Guacamole?

 Sure, store bought guacamole is convenient.
 And yes it is nice when you don’t have to wait on your avocados to ripen.

 But did you know you can freeze guacamole?
 Yep.
 Buy avocados when they’re on sale and freeze them for later!
 I’m all about finding grocery deals these days, ever since I took this awesome budget course.
 Erin’s motto is: “Never buy anything at full price”.
 Sounds great, right?
 Get 20% off her course with the code STB20.

 The benefits of homemade guacamole are worth the slight inconvenience of making it at home.
 When you make your own guacamole you can guarantee that it’s fresh and delicious.
 And you get to decide what goes in, and what stays out.

 When guacamole is exposed to oxygen it turns brown (oxidation).
 So if we want to keep the guacamole green, we just need to keep it away from oxygen (sounds simple enough, right?).